Arian-Mollajafari/DSB/README.md

 # DSB modulation
 Realtime DSB communication system simulation

-We have three matlab functions: modulator, channel, and demodulator.
+There are three matlab functions: modulator, channel, and demodulator.

 After running DSB.m we can hear a white noise added to the audio file "PinkPanther.wav"